Skip to content Skip to main content

 How much training do I really need?

 More than you think.
-The difference between enjoyment and misery is 8-12 weeks proper preparation.
-Don't underestimate.
+The difference between enjoying it and enduring it is 8-12 weeks of honest preparation.

 What if I get injured during the tour?